sunaku/tork/README.markdown

 ### With [Ruby on Rails]

 For Rails 3 or newer, use the `rails` configuration helper *before* the `test` or `spec` helpers.
-Otherwise Rails will be loaded *before* the `rails` configuration helper has a chance to disable class caching!
+Otherwise your test helper will load Rails *before* the specified `rails` configuration helper has a chance to disable class caching!

 For older Rails, make sure your `config/environments/test.rb` file contains: